DNV-GL approval for MLU

 The Tekomar CLU1 Upgrade for RTA engines replaces the load indicator dependent mechanical by a much more accurate electronic lubrication control.
 Cylinder lubrication oil savings are achieved mainly in part load due to the modern lubricating characteristics and the more accurate control of the feed rate.
 Tekomar delivers turnkey installations without interruption of service.
 See more on our product homepage here.

-CMA Ships and Tekomar have signed an agreement for the supply of Tekomar Performance Evaluation Software (TPE) to the CMA Ships fleets.
+CMA Ships and Tekomar have signed an agreement for the supply of Tekomar Performance Evaluation Software (TPE) for Engines to the CMA Ships fleets.
 The systems are to be delivered within the coming months.

 CMA Ships’ decision follows the trend in the merchant shipping industry where major companies turn to Tekomar’s system.